michelesr/michelesr.github.io/_posts/2017-11-07-otp-tricks.md

-[oath-toolkit](https://gitlab.com/oath-toolkit/oath-toolkit)) is used to generate the code, and `cin` is an alias to something that can read from standard input and write on the clipboard (for e.g. `xclip` for Xorg or `pbcoby` for OS X).
+[oath-toolkit](https://gitlab.com/oath-toolkit/oath-toolkit)) is used to generate the code, and `cin` is an alias to something that can read from standard input and write on the clipboard (for e.g. `xclip` for Xorg or `pbcopy` for OS X).
 The tools can be easily installed using a package manager.

 After running the above command you can paste the code into the browser and enjoy your login!

+Edit: I've forgotten to mention that is approach can be personalized to your needs, for example by using a different format for the input file or a different tool to extract encrypt/decrypt the data.
+The only important thing is that the `oathtool` command needs the secret key as argument in order to generate the correct one time password.